hankbao/libreboot/docs/hcl/index.md

 ThinkPad T60 (ATI GPU) and ThinkPad T60 (Intel GPU) differences. {#t60_ati_intel}
 ----------------------------------------------------------------

-If your T60 is a 14.1\" or 15.1\" model with an ATI GPU, it won\'t work with libreboot by default but you can replace the motherboard with another T60 motherboard that has an Intel GPU, and then libreboot should work.
+If your T60 is a 14.1" or 15.1" model with an ATI GPU, it won't work with libreboot by default but you can replace the motherboard with another T60 motherboard that has an Intel GPU, and then libreboot should work.

-As far as I know, 14.1\" (Intel GPU) and 15.1\" (Intel GPU) T60 motherboards are the same, where \'spacers\' are used on the 15.1\" T60.
+As far as I know, 14.1" (Intel GPU) and 15.1" (Intel GPU) T60 motherboards are the same, where 'spacers' are used on the 15.1" T60.
 In any case, it makes sense to find one that is guaranteed to fit in your chassis.

-There is also a 15.4\" T60 with Intel GPU.
+There is also a 15.4" T60 with Intel GPU.

 Note: the T60**p** laptops all have ATI graphics.
 The T60p laptops cannot be used with libreboot under any circumstances.